esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 import matplotlib.pyplot as plt
 ```

-We can then open the text file that contains the text and save it in a variable called corpus_full.
+We can then open the text file that contains the text and save it in a variable called `corpus_full`.

 ```python
 # Load the book The case-book of Sherlock Holmes by Arthur Conan Doyle